shyam1234/cgnewsfilter-privacy-policy/policy.md

 <h2>10.
 Consent</h2>
 <p>
-By using the <strong>CGNEWSFilter</strong> app, you agree to this Privacy Policy.
+By using the <strong>CG News Aggregator</strong> app, you agree to this Privacy Policy.
 </p>

 <div class="footer">
-    © 2026 CGNEWSFilter.
+    © 2026 CG News Aggregator.
 All rights reserved.
 </div>

 </body>